-Any messages or information you send to someone outside the Council, or statements that reflect on the Council (this is either in a personal capacity or on business use through an electronic network such as bulletin boards, on-line services or the internet) wherever appropriate you must make it clear that the views expressed are personal and may not necessarily reflect those of South Derbyshire District Council.
+Any messages or information you send to someone outside the Council, or statements that reflect on the Council (this is either in a personal capacity or on business use through an electronic network such as on-line services or the internet) wherever appropriate you must make it clear that the views expressed are personal and may not necessarily reflect those of South Derbyshire District Council.

-You must not use anonymous mailing services to conceal your identity when mailing through the internet, falsify e-mails to make them appear to originate from someone else, or provide false information to any internet service which requests name, e-mail address or other details.
+You must not use anonymous mailing services to conceal your identity when mailing through the internet, falsify e-mails to make them appear to originate from someone else.

-5.5 Care of the Equipment
+5.6 Care of the Equipment